Zilliqa/dev-portal-old/docs/dev-tools-zilliqajs.md

 ---
 ## Introduction
 [zilliqa-js](https://github.com/Zilliqa/Zilliqa-JavaScript-Library) is a Javascript library that allows you to interact with the Zilliqa network nodes - create wallets, deploy contracts, and invoke transitions to interact with smart contracts.

+## Source code

+The github respository can be found at [https://github.com/Zilliqa/Zilliqa-JavaScript-Library](https://github.com/Zilliqa/Zilliqa-JavaScript-Library)

+## Releases

+All releases of zilliqa-js can be found at [https://www.npmjs.com/package/@zilliqa-js/zilliqa](https://www.npmjs.com/package/@zilliqa-js/zilliqa)

+Release note can be found at [https://github.com/Zilliqa/Zilliqa-JavaScript-Library/releases](https://github.com/Zilliqa/Zilliqa-JavaScript-Library/releases)

 ## Installation

 It is recommended that developers install the JavaScript client by making use